 How to Make Chickpea Artichoke Vegan Crab Cakes

 With the food processor doing most of the work, these easy crabless crab cakes come together quick.
 They can be made ahead for meal prep and are freezer friendly!
-Here’s how to make em’ (see recipe card for details):
+In summary, here’s how to make em’ (see recipe card for details):

 - First, in a food processor, add the artichokes and chickpeas.
 Pulse until chunky, then transfer into a large bowl.